 4. Embrace Worker-Friendly Scheduling

-Another key labor insight that’s emerged during a global health crisis: workers today clearly want a say in when they work.
+Workers today clearly want a say in when they work.
 This marks a departure from traditional workforce operations at many production facilities, where schedules are created far in advance using a rigid, top-down approach.
-To effectively address worker dissatisfaction with shift work, organizations must rethink the way work is scheduled to provide employees more flexibility.
+Organizations must rethink how work is scheduled to address worker dissatisfaction and provide employees with more flexibility.

 Complementary scheduling strategies that match near-term production goals with labor availability and worker preferences are gaining traction among savvy schedulers.
-Concepts such as bottom-up scheduling, self-serve scheduling, voluntary overtime, and shift trading are shown to be highly effective in terms of achieving shift coverage and keeping workers happy.
+Concepts such as bottom-up scheduling, self-serve scheduling, voluntary overtime, and shift trading are highly effective in achieving shift coverage and keeping workers happy.

-Allowing workers to communicate their availability, self-schedule, trade shifts, or volunteer for extra hours can dramatically improve their perceptions about job satisfaction because it gives them more autonomy over their work-life balance.
+Allowing workers to communicate their availability, select their shift preferences, trade shifts, or pick up extra hours can dramatically improve their perceptions of job satisfaction because it gives them more autonomy over their work-life balance.
 At the same time, schedulers are relieved of the time-consuming task of managing these types of day-to-day schedule changes, freeing them up to focus on other important initiatives that further the company mission.

 5. Champion Hourly Employee Development